isHuman by lemma.id

 Bot detected → account banned → attacker rotates email, SIM, or proxy → new account, free

-With human proofs required
+With human proofs

 Verifiable audit stamps